Masacaai/2022_microsoft_ionq_challenge/README.md

 <p align="left"><h1>Abstract</h1>

 In the current pandemic stricken world, lockdowns and preventative measures are enforced on the daily.
 As observed over the past two years, the measures taken to ensure one's safety are often ignored over their desire to lead a life free from the pandemic.
 This game serves as a reminder that the pandemic remains to be an ongoing health hazard and precautions need to observed.
-In addition, with quantum computation being in its infancy along with research developments occurring on the daily, beginners might have a hard time comprehending how qubits and qubit gates work.
+Moreover, since quantum computation is in its infancy with research developments occurring on the daily, beginners might have a hard time comprehending how qubits and qubit gates work.
 This game can be used to understand how a quantum circuits are implemented both on simulators and real quantum computers.

 <p align="left"><ol> <h2>How to play the game:</h2>
  <ol>